wwdablu/LottieBottomNav/README.md

 In the above approach properties like `autoPlay` and `loop` are of the same value from which it is created.

 ## Creating Text Menu Items
 These are used to display the text on the menu item.
+Now, we can also specify custom fonts too.
 ```
 FontItem fontItem = FontBuilder.create("Dashboard")
     .selectedTextColor(Color.BLACK)